Aravo Leads Supplier Lifecycle Management (SLM) Innovation with

 "For procurement to move beyond pushing paper and doing deals, it has to radically improve its supply information management capabilities.
 This includes supply data management as well as the increasingly external unstructured data on suppliers and markets that must be integrated with internal, structured master-data sources," said Pierre Mitchell, Senior Research Director at The Hackett Group.

-The world's best-run businesses utilize Aravo's Cloud-based Supplier Lifecycle Management and business social network solutions to find and manage trading partner relationships, reduce supply chain risk, ensure global regulatory compliance and lower the cost of managing suppliers by up to 72%.
-Customers like General Electric, Accenture, and Boston University rely on Aravo to manage information and processes for over 2 million global suppliers.
-Aravo is based in San Francisco, with offices in Chicago, Dallas, Portland, Monterrey, Mexico and Ahmedabad, India, and is backed by over $50 million in investment from Cisco Systems, Big Sky Partners, and others.
-For more information regarding Aravo's award-winning solutions please visit our websites http://www.aravo.com and http://www.aravoassure.com or view our blogs at http://www.2sustain.com and http://atrisk.net.
+The world's best-run businesses utilize Aravo's Cloud-based Supplier Lifecycle Management solutions and Supplier Risk Services to find and manage trading partner relationships, reduce supply chain risk, ensure global regulatory compliance and lower the cost of managing suppliers by up to 72%.
+Aravo launched the market’s first SIM/SLM solution in 2004 and has been the leading innovator in the space ever since.
+Customers such as General Electric, Accenture, and Boston University rely on Aravo to manage information and processes for over 2 million global suppliers.
+Aravo is based in San Francisco, with offices in Chicago, Dallas, New York, Portland, Monterrey, Mexico and Ahmedabad, India, and is backed by over $50 million in investment from Cisco Systems, Big Sky Partners, and others.
+For more information regarding Aravo's award-winning solutions please visit our website at http://www.aravo.com.

 Public Relations Contact